sunpy/sunpy/doc/source/guide/installation/index.rst

 Advanced SunPy Installation
 ---------------------------

-If you do not whish to use Anaconda to install Scientific Python or you already have a scientific Python installation there are other options for installing SunPy.
+If you do not wish to use Anaconda to install Scientific Python or you already have a scientific Python installation there are other options for installing SunPy.